edgexfoundry/edgex-docs/docs_src/getting-started/Ch-GettingStartedDevelopers.md

 connected.
 See [Redis Documentation](https://redis.io/) for download and installation instructions.

-#### MongoDB
-As an alternative, EdgeX Foundry allows use of MongoDB (version 4.2 as of Geneva) as the alternative persistence mechanism in place of Redis for sensor data as well as metadata about the connected devices/sensors.
-See [Mongo's Documentation](https://www.mongodb.com/download-center?jmp=nav#community) for download and installation instructions.

-!!!
-Warning
-    Use of MongoDB is deprecated with the Geneva release.
-EdgeX will remove MongoDB support in a future release.
-Developers should start to migrate to Redis in all development efforts targeting future EdgeX releases.

 #### Docker (Optional)
 If you intend to create Docker images for your updated or newly created EdgeX services, you need to install Docker.
 See https://docs.docker.com/install/ to learn how to install Docker.
 If you are new to Docker, the same web site provides you educational information.